 - Individuals exposed to the death or maiming of another

 - People who survive natural disasters such as earthquakes, tsunamis, fires or floods

 Individuals who are exposed to persistent low levels of stress may also exhibit similar symptoms of PTSD.
 This could be the result of ongoing emotional or physical abuse or bullying.

 If the cause of your ongoing PTSD symptoms is related to your job or work environment, maintaining employment and finding recovery can be an even greater challenge.
 Knowing your employee mental health benefits and seeking help as soon as possible are important steps to restoring your quality of life.

 Finding Help for PTSD

 Often people you spend the most time with — especially at work — are the first to notice if something is not right.
-If you are experiencing symptoms of PTSD, please call our 24-hour, toll-free helpline at 901-350-4575.
+If you are experiencing symptoms of PTSD and would like to seek treatment, please call us at 901-350-4575.
 Getting help is the best way to protect your job and invest in your future.

 1 “How Common Is PTSD in Veterans?”
 US Department of Veterans Affairs.
 Accessed 30 October 2018.